anoma/anomapay-erc20-forwarder/README.md

 ### Docker

-There is a Docker image in the repo to build your own image.
+There is a Docker file in the repo to build your own image of the application.

 ```shell
 docker build -t transfer .